labo

 A model industrial workhorse: Bacillus subtilis strain 168 and its genome after a quarter of a century

-The distribution of the corresponding sequence and annotations to the international community was displayed in the form of a specialized database with no counterpart until now.
-Unfortunately, this endeavour was suspended in 2010.
+The distribution of the corresponding sequence and annotations to the international community was displayed in the form of a specialized database.
+Lacking financial support, this endeavour was suspended in 2010.

-Several genome projects followed: Leptospira interrogans and Staphylococcus epidermidis, in collaboration with the Shanghai Genome Center, Photorhabdus luminescens, at the Institut Pasteur, and, to try and understand the impact of the temperature constraints on genomes, the genome of the Antarctica bacteria Pseudoalteromonas haloplanktis TAC125, in collaboration with the Genoscope and several universities in the world.
+Several genome projects followed: Leptospira interrogans and Staphylococcus epidermidis, in collaboration with the Shanghai Genome Center, Photorhabdus luminescens, at the Institut Pasteur, and, to try and understand the impact of the temperature constraints on genomes, the genome of the Antarctica bacteria Pseudoalteromonas haloplanktis TAC125, in collaboration with the Genoscope and several universities.
 Sequencing of the genome of Psychromonas ingrahamii followed as a collaboration with Monica Riley and her colleagues.

-Looking at the flow of published genomic sequences, two contrasting pictures emerge: at first glance, genes appear to be randomly distributed along the chromosome.
-On the other hand, their organization into operons (or islands of pathogenicity) suggests that, at least locally, related functions are physically close.
-In an attempt to understand the organization of the genome, it is therefore necessary to explore the distribution of genes along the chromosome.
-This asks for generalizing the concept of neighbourhood to many other types of vicinities than the simple succession of genes in the genomic text.
-From the methodological standpoint this view for inductive research requires construction of neighborhoods tables (conveniently available to scientists in databases: a field of choice for bioinformatics).
-Finally, systematic investigation of history will identify literature neighborhoods, not only using title and abstracts, but the whole content of articles: "in biblio" analysis is an essential component of inductive reasoning.
-We do not possess heuristics permitting direct access to unknown functions, and apart from preliminary studies there does not exist many places where such in silico work is developed.
-There exists however an excellent illustration of the concept of neighbourhood, the software Entrez, created by David Lipman and colleagues at the NCBI.
+Looking at the flow of published genomic sequences, two contrasting pictures emerge: on the one hand, genes appear to be distributed randomly along the chromosome.
+On the other hand, their organisation into operons (or pathogenicity islands) suggests that related functions are physically close, at least locally.
+To understand the organisation of the genome, it is therefore useful to study the distribution of genes along the chromosome.
+This requires generalising the concept of neighbourhood to many types of neighbourhood other than the simple sequence of genes in the genomic text.
+From a methodological point of view, this approach to inductive research requires the construction of neighbourhood tables (conveniently available to scientists in databases: a field of choice for bioinformatics).
+Finally, the systematic study of history will identify literature neighbourhoods not only on the basis of titles and abstracts, but on the basis of the entire content of the articles: "in biblio" analysis is an essential component of inductive reasoning.
+We do not have heuristics that allow direct access to unknown functions and, apart from preliminary studies, there are not many places where such in silico work is being developed.
+However, there is an excellent illustration of the concept of neighbourhood, the Entrez software developed by David Lipman and colleagues at the NCBI.

 Inductive exploration will consist in finding all neighbors of each given gene.
-"Neighbour" has here the largest possible meaning.
-This is not simply a geometrical or structural notion.
-Each neighbourhood is meant to shed specific light on a gene, looking for its function as bringing together the objects of the neighborhood.
-A natural neighborhood is proximity on the chromosome.
-Another interesting neighborhood is similarity between genes or gene products.
-The isoelectric point often gives a first idea of a gene product compartmentalization.
-Also, a gene may have been studied by scientists in laboratories all over the world.
-And it can display features that refer to other genes: its neighbors will be the genes found together with it in the literature.
-Finally, there exists more complex neighborhoods, the study of which gives particularly revealing results: two genes may be neighbors because they use the genetic code in the same way.
-One can also study all genes that belong to the same neighborhood in the cloud of points describing codon usage of all the genes of the organism.
-I proposed this approach at the symposium for the 20th anniversary of the EMBO at the EMBL in Heidelberg in 1994, with the example of the possible role of a major enzyme, polynucleotide phosphorylase.
+"Neighbour" here has the broadest possible meaning.
+This is not simply a geometric or structural concept.
+Each neighbourhood is inrended to shed a particular light on a gene, looking for its function as bringing together the objects of the neighbourhood.
+One natural neighbourhood is proximity on the chromosome.
+Another interesting neighbourhood is similarity between genes or gene products.
+The isoelectric point often gives a first idea of the compartmentalisation of a gene product.
+A gene may also have been studied by scientists in laboratories all over the world.
+And it may have features that relate to other genes: its neighbours will be the genes found together with it in the literature.
+Finally, there are more complex neighbourhoods, the study of which gives particularly revealing results: two genes can be neighbours because they use the genetic code in the same way.
+One can also study all the genes that belong to the same neighbourhood in the cloud of points describing the codon usage of all the genes of the organism.
+I proposed this approach at the 20th anniversary symposium of EMBO at EMBL in Heidelberg in 1994, using the example of the possible role of an important enzyme, polynucleotide phosphorylase.

-All this has some flavour of a then fashionable field, Artificial Intelligence, a highly contentious but fascinating domain.
-This should also make clear to us that in silico analysis will never replace validation in vivo and in vitro: let us hope that propagation of erroneous assignments of functions by automatic interpretation of the genomic texts will not hinder discoveries.
-Knowing genome sequences is a marvelous feat, but it is the starting point, not the end.
-The first observations of my laboratory at the Institut Pasteur (Regulation of Gene Expression and Genetics of Bacterial Genomes) were interpreted as establishing that this order was far from random, but was linked to the function of genes, in relation with the cell's architecture.
-These results were fragmentary, so they needed to be experimentally substantiated, combining in silico analysis of the genome (bioinformatics) of model organisms, such as Escherichia coli or Bacillus subtilis, with their study in vivo (reverse genetics and physiological biochemistry, in particular using transcription expression profiling and two-dimensions protein electrophoresis), as well as comparative studies with other genomes, with biochemical and structural analyses.
-If indeed the map of the cell is in the chromosome, this asks for some physical principle linking the succession of the genes - a symbolic text, carrying an information - and the cell's architecture - concrete (i.e. massive or inert) matter.
+All this has something of the flavour of the then fashionable field of Artificial Intelligence, a highly controversial but fascinating area.
+This should also remind us that in silico analysis will never replace in vivo and in vitro validation: let us hope that the propagation of false function assignments through automated interpretation of the genomic texts does not hinder discoveries.
+The knowledge of genome sequences is a wonderful achievement, but it is the starting point, not the end.
+The first observations made by my laboratory at the Institut Pasteur (Regulation of Gene Expression and Genetics of Bacterial Genomes) were interpreted as proof that this order was far from random, but was linked to the function of the genes, in relation to the architecture of the cell.
+These results were fragmentary, so they had to be experimentally confirmed, combining in silico analysis of the genome (bioinformatics) of model organisms, such as Escherichia coli or Bacillus subtilis, with their study in vivo (reverse genetics and physiological biochemistry, in particular using transcription-expression profiling and two-dimensional protein electrophoresis), as well as comparative studies with other genomes, with biochemical and structural analyses.
+If the map of the cell is indeed in the chromosome, this calls for some physical principle linking the order of the genes - a symbolic text, carrying an information - and the architecture of the cell - concrete (i.e. massive or inert) matter.
 We do not need to resort to the existence of a divine principle of organization.
 This should be the consequence of a simple physical principle.
-The winning trio of darwinian natural selection (variation / selection / amplification) shows that evolution creates functions, that functions « capture » (recruit) structures (acquisitive evolution), so that structural analysis becomes the most relevant when functions are understood.
+The winning triad of Darwinian natural selection (variation / selection / amplification) shows that evolution creates functions, that functions « capture » (recruit) structures (acquisitive evolution), so that structural analysis becomes the most relevant when functions are understood.

 A Danchin, P Guerdoux-Jamet, I Moszer, P Nitschké